FlyingFathead/audio-bitsqueezer/README.md

 Once you’ve done this unpacking, you can play the resulting full 8-bit PCM file at the **original** sample rate (e.g., 8000 Hz) without pitch issues.
 This doesn’t add any fidelity (it’s still 4-bit data at heart), but it helps standard players recognize one sample per byte.

-If you’re ultimately loading this file on a Commodore 64 (or other retro device) for volume-register playback, none of this matters—because your own code will already be reading each nibble from each byte properly at the correct rate.
+If you’re ultimately loading this file on a Commodore 64 (or other retro device) for volume-register playback, none of this matters—because your own code will (hopefully) already be reading each nibble from each byte properly at the correct rate.
 This is purely a convenience for quick testing on a modern computer.

 ## FAQ